 7) Everything else: Fill in any other details of your ideal body.

-8) Now I want you to imagine that this perfect you is doing something amazing to do with weight loss.
+8) Imagine that this perfect you is doing something amazing to do with weight loss.
 You’re achieving something you can only achieve once you’ve succeeded in losing weight.
 Perhaps you’ve just run a marathon.
 Perhaps you’re standing on a stage with people looking at you.
 Whatever it is you wish you could achieve, imagine it in detail.

-9) Put it together: Put everything together so you are imagining your perfect self accomplishing something amazing.
+9) Put everything together so you are imagining your perfect self accomplishing something amazing.